About The Artist

-Simply put, art is about evoking feelings.
+Simply put, art is about evoking feelings — not emotions, but deeper feelings, of "the Beloved" if you will.
+An instanateous, wordless recognition or revelation, so to speak.
 If it doesn't do that, if it's made merely by being clever, it's not real art.
-I'm a traditionalist in the sense that I want my art to be *beautiful*.
+I'm a traditionalist in the sense that I want my art to be beautiful.
 If I can resonate, capture, evoke that powerful inner feeling quality in a VISION, then it's "good art".

 Painting and photography enhance each other.
 And they both help artist and viewer see the world in new and deeper ways.

-I express and explore my passion and vision through art, writing, photography, conversation, cooking and many other ways...
+I express and explore my passion and vision through art, writing, photography, conversation, gardening, and inventing...

 All great artists are explorers.

 I coined the term "Pararealism" to denote the fact that

 realism in painting has many more dimensions than what is ordinarily